membrane/api-gateway/com.predic8.membrane.core/examples/router/loadbalancer-client-2/README.txt

 This will start 3 web apps and the load balancer.

 3. Open the URL http://localhost:4000/ in your browser.
-   You will see a simple web app that counts how often it was opened.
-There are 2 more web apps of the same kind located at port 4001 and 4002.
+   You will see a simple web app that counts how often it was called.
+There are 2 more web apps of the same kind listing at port 4001 and 4002.

 4. Execute